fireundubh/fallout4/Auto Loot/README.md

 * Radius Control: Control the distance at which items, bodies, containers, and flora are auto looted.
 * Modules Setup: Toggle all auto loot modules at will, including Ammo, Drink, Flora, Food, Meds, and Valuables.
 * Container Setup: Choose from the Player and 30 destinations to send your loot.
+* Container Setup - Preferences: Choose whether to always send loot by module to the Player.
 * Advanced Setup: Toggle Auto Steal to auto loot, or ignore, owned items.

 ### Filter Mode